OSGeo/gdal/doc/source/development/rfc/rfc99_geometry_coordinate_precision.rst

-For example, currently, when exporting a file to GML, 15 significant decimal digits (ie the total of digits for the integral and decimal parts) are used, which corresponds to a 0.1 micrometre precision for geography coordinates.
+For example, currently, when exporting a file to GML, 15 significant decimal digits (ie the total of digits for the integral and decimal parts) are used, which corresponds to a 0.1 micrometer precision for geography coordinates.
 The same holds for regular GeoJSON export, unless the RFC 7946 variant is selected, in which case only 7 decimal digits after decimal separators are used.
 However this is a layer creation option, which means that it is no longer